OlivierPaulo/DDChallenges/Ansible/ex1/README.md

 As a reminder, the objective of the exercice is to deploy a ghost blogging platform using Terraform and Ansible.

-For this exercice some variables values files were not pushed to GitHub (.gitignore) due to passwords / SSH keys values containes in plain text in those files...
+For this exercice some variables values files were not pushed to GitHub (.gitignore) due to passwords / SSH keys values contained in plain text in those files...

 ### Terraform